What is F Scale?

 36' Gondolas

 What's a cheap and dirty way to build a fleet of gondolas?
 Start with a generic wooden flat car and then add sides!
-The D&RGW did it on the NG; Jim in SG.
+The D&RGW did it on the narrow gauge; Jim on the F scale Cliffside & El Camino--The Astro-Turf Line!
+Imagine unloading these by hand . . .

 36' Tank Car

 The earliest tank cars were essentially flat cars with wooden barrels for holding oil mounted atop their decks.
-Later, iron and then steel tanks mounted longitudinally replaced the wooden barrels, but the idea of a tank car as essentially a flat car frame with a tank mounted atop did not disappear, at least not until well into the steel car era.
+Later, iron and then steel tanks mounted longitudinally replaced the wooden barrels, but the idea of a tank car as essentially a flat car frame with a tank mounted atop did not disappear altogether, at least not until well into the steel car era.
 These early pre-WWI cars rode on archbar or even Fox trucks, though later they would have been updated to cast steel trucks.
-Here's Jim's prototype and pictures of a later, longer car located in Sacramento:
+Below are plans for Jim's 8,000 gallon prototype and pictures of a later, longer car though built along the same lines, now located in Sacramento:

 Jim's model is of an early steel car with a heavy steel frame supporting the tank, the former of which is built up from brass channels & flat stock; the latter from a combination of acrylic pipe, styrene, and brass fittings.